jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 Download it, edit your name, email address and install it as *.gitconfig* in your home directory.

 ## ToDo
-There is a bit to do to reorganise the *lukeghg* package so that it is a proper python package
+There is a bit to do to reorganise the *lukeghg* package so that it is a proper Python package
 in Python Package Index (PyPI) installable simply by `pip install lukeghg` to use out of the box.

 ## Reading